ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_monitor.rst

 .. hint::

-   Extra arguments are ignored, so it is safe to use yaml anchors to share the configuration of common arguments with
+   Extra arguments are ignored, so it is safe to use yaml anchors to share the configuration of common arguments with the `monitor.py` diagnostic script.

 monitor_config.yml
 ------------------